Serpent Mound: Fort Ancient Culture

 The name of the culture originates from the Fort Ancient archeological site.
-However, the Fort Ancient Site is now thought to have been built by Ohio Hopewellian people, having later been occupied later by the succeeding Fort Ancient culture.
+However, the Fort Ancient Site is now thought to have been built by Ohio Hopewellian people, but having been occupied later by the succeeding Fort Ancient culture.
 The site is located on a hill above the Little Miami River, close to Lebanon, Ohio.
 Despite its name, most archaeologists do not believe that Fort Ancient was used primarily as a fortress by either the Ohio Hopewell culture or the Fort Ancient Culture.
 Archaeologists believe that it was more likely used as a ceremonial location.

-In 1996, the team of Robert V. Fletcher and Terry L. Cameron (under the supervision of the Ohio Historical Society's Bradley T. Lepper) reopened a trench created by Frederic Ward Putnam of Harvard over 100 years before.
-They found a few pieces of charcoal in what was believed to be an undisturbed portion of the Serpent Mound.
-However, bioturbation, including burrows, frost cracks, etc., can reverse the structural timeline of an earthen mound such as Serpent Mound.
-It can shift carbon left by a later culture on the surface to areas deep within the structure, making the earthwork appear younger.
+In 1996, the team of Robert V. Fletcher and Terry L. Cameron (under the supervision of the Ohio Historical Society's Bradley T. Lepper) reopened a trench created by Frederic Ward Putnam of Harvard more than 100 years before.
+They found a few pieces of charcoal in what they believed to be an undisturbed portion of the Serpent Mound.
+Natural changes called bioturbation, including burrows, frost cracks, etc., can reverse the structural timeline of an earthen mound such as Serpent Mound, however, and bioturbation can shift carbon left by a later culture on the surface to areas deep within the structure, making the earthwork appear younger.
+This factor may be significant to the dating of the original construction of the mound.

 When the team conducted carbon dating studies on the charcoal pieces, two yielded a date of ca. 1070 CE, with the third piece dating to the Late Archaic period some two thousand years earlier, specifically 2920+/-65 years BP (before the present).
-The third date, ca. 2900 BP, was recovered from a core sample below cultural modification level.
+The third date, ca. 2900 BP, was recovered from a core sample below the cultural modification level.
 The first two dates place the Serpent Mound within the realm of the Fort Ancient culture.
 The third dates the mound back to very early Adena culture or before.

-The Fort Ancient people contributed to maintaining and refurbishing The Great Serpent Mound though were not responsible for its creation.
-The rattlesnake is significant as a symbol in the Mississippian culture, helping us to understand the significance of the mound's shape.
-When attempting to identify the species of snake, there is no sign or indication of a rattle.

-Very few, if any, artifacts from The Fort Ancient people can be found at the site of The Great Serpent Mound.
-As just like the Adena people, the Fort Ancient Culture often buried artifacts in its mounds.
-Along with a lack of artifacts found, the Fort Ancient people were not known to bury their dead in the same manner as the Adena culture, especially in proximity to the effigy.

 Another effigy mound found in Ohio, the Alligator Effigy Mound in Granville, was carbon dated to the Fort Ancient period.